Dennis Frederickson: Early life and education

-Senate representation and leadership
+Senate career

-As senator, Frederickson earned a reputation as a leader in issues relevant to environment and natural resources, and has received many awards for his service, noted in the following table.
-His special legislative concerns also included local government, finance and agriculture.
+As state senator, Frederickson earned a reputation as a leader in issues relevant to environment and natural resources.

-Over the years, Frederickson served on the Senate Agriculture and Natural Resources, Capital Investment, Elections and Ethics, Finance, Gaming Regulation, Governmental Operations, Jobs, Energy & Community Development, Local Government and Urban Affairs, Public Employees & Pensions, Rules & Administration, and Telecommunications, Energy & Utilities committees, and on various relevant subcommittees.
-Of those committees, he was a member of the Senate Environment and Natural Resources Committee for 26 years and of the Environment Budget Division for 24 years.
+Frederickson served on many Senate committees and on various relevant subcommittees.
+He a member of the Senate Environment and Natural Resources Committee for 26 years and of the Environment Budget Division for 24 years.
 He was President Pro Tempore of the Senate from January 2007 until his retirement.
 He also served on the Legislative-Citizen Commission on Minnesota Resources (LCCMR), which made recommendations to the Minnesota Legislature on how to spend money from the Environmental Trust Fund, and on the Legislative Commission on Planning and Fiscal Policy.

 On March 30, 2010, Frederickson announced that he would not seek a tenth term in the Minnesota Senate.

+Personal life

+Frederickson is a Lutheran and has three children.
+He was formerly a Presbyterian.